MinalDonode/Sample_Superstore_Dashboard_using_Power_BI/README.md

 ## **Dataset Information**

-The dataset used in this project is a Super Store sales dataset containing information about orders, customers, products, regions, sales, profit, and quantity.
+This project uses the Super Store Sales dataset in CSV format, containing transactional retail data such as orders, customers, products, regions, sales, profit, and quantity.
+The dataset supports sales analysis, performance tracking, and forecasting.

 ## **Tools & Technologies Used**